matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 Two phase commit (2PC) protocol: Is a distributed transaction management protocol used to ensure that distributed transactions are either committed or rolled back consistently across multiple services or databases.
 Two phase commit (2PC) protocol phases:
 a) Prepare Phase: Coordinator asks all participants if they are ready to commit.
-When agrees, they respond with "prepared" message.
+When agrees, they respond with prepared message.
-b) Commit Phase: If all participants respond positively in the prepare phase, coordinator sends a "commit" message to all participants.
+b) Commit Phase: If all participants respond positively in the prepare phase, coordinator sends a commit message to all participants.
 If any participant response negatively or not at all, coordinator sends rollback message to undo transactions.
 Data consistency across services or databases is critical.
 Complex business process.
 Challenges: Performance Overhead.
 Blocking.
 Single Point of Failure.
 Complexity.
 Resource Locking.